 Justice in transition

-Disarmament, demobilization and reintegration are not solely a security issue.
+Disarmament, demobilization, and reintegration are not solely security issues.
 Reintegration is also a component of peace-building and justice after armed conflict.

 Demobilizing fighters represents a dual challenge: On the one hand, they are reconstructing relationships and identities as they reintegrate into civil society.
 On the other hand, they are frequently viewed as violent perpetrators who inspire fear in those around them.
 The broader communities to which they return may rightly demand some accountability for the harms these combatants have caused.